davidbroska/Computational-Political-Science/README.md

 If you haven't done so already, please make sure to install the following R packages through `install.packages(c("quanteda","stringr", "ggplot2"))`.
 Please contact me in advance if you run into technical problems.
 I'm happy to help.

+#### Formative Assignment

+This assignment does *not* count towards the final degree.
+Instead, it is meant to give you an opportunity to familiarize yourself with the questions and the structure of the assignments in the following weeks.
+You can work on this assignment on your own or in teams of two.
+If you submit the assignment you will be provided with feedback.
+Please send the .Rmd file and the compiled .html document to david.broska\@zu.de.

+**Deadline**: Feb 22, 23:59:59

 ------------------------------------------------------------------------

 ### Session 3